 Other sleep environment factors

-- This also means that baby should not sleep in the arms of a sleeping person, nor be placed on the couch or chair.
+- This also means that baby should not sleep in the arms of a sleeping person, nor be placed on a couch or chair.

-- Your baby’s bed should have nothing except the baby and a fitted sheet — though they’re cute, this means skipping the blankets, top sheets, bumper pads, quilts, and pillows.
-(Don’t worry, the time for their fully furnished bedroom will come!)
+- Your baby’s bed should contain nothing but the baby and a fitted sheet — though they’re cute, this means skipping the blankets, top sheets, bumper pads, quilts, and pillows, (but don’t worry, the time for their fully furnished bedroom will come!)

 Safer sleep practices

 In addition to the ABCs of sleep safety, there are other important rules to follow which can help protect your child.
-Taking these additional steps can help to aid your child’s healthy development and contribute to their ongoing good health.
+Taking these additional steps can assist your child’s healthy development and contribute to their ongoing good health.

 - Never sleep with baby on soft furniture: Some of the most dangerous places for babies to sleep are on armchairs or couches.10

-They can suffocate if they become trapped or wedged in seat cushions.
+Babies can suffocate if they become trapped or wedged in seat cushions.
 If they sleep in the arms of another sleeping person, that person’s body can crush or smother the infant, causing suffocation.
-It is essential that caregivers remain awake and alert.
+It’s essential that caregivers remain awake and alert.

-If you share the bed, take precautions: While official recommendations on infant sleep do advise against bed-sharing, doing so is a highly personal choice, and we understand that families also bed share.11Co-sleeping with your baby – The Lullaby Trust
+If you share the bed, take precautions: While official recommendations on infant sleep advise against bed-sharing, doing so is a highly personal choice, and we understand that some families also bed share.
+11Co-sleeping with your baby – The Lullaby Trust

-If you choose to co-sleep with your baby, make sure that pillows, sheets, and blankets that could obstruct their airways or lead to overheating are kept away from baby.
+If you choose to co-sleep with your baby, make sure that pillows, sheets, and blankets, that could obstruct their airways or lead to overheating, are kept away from the baby.
 If breastfeeding or bottle-feeding your infant in bed, do your best to avoid falling asleep.
-Avoid placing baby anywhere that they could become trapped between the mattress and a wall.
-Finally, do not allow children and pets from being in the bed simultaneously.
+Avoid placing babies where they could become trapped between the mattress and a wall.
+Finally, do not allow children and pets to be in the bed simultaneously.

 Some families choose to bed share with their baby.
-If you co-sleep, whether intentionally or unplanned, there are additional risks that you should avoid:
+If you co-sleep, whether intentionally or unplanned, there are additional risks that you must avoid: